zahid47/sharp-watermark/README.md

 );
 ```

-#### Parameters
+### Parameters

-The `addTextWatermark` function takes the following parameters:
+- `mainImage` (required): The main image to which the watermark will be added.
+It can be either a string path or a buffer representing the image.

-1. `mainImage` (required): The main image to which the watermark will be added.
+- `watermarkImage` (required): The watermark image to be added to the main image.
 It can be either a string path or a buffer representing the image.
-2. `watermarkText` (required): The text to be used as the watermark.
+- `watermarkText` (required): The text to be used as the watermark.
-3. `options` (optional): an object containing the options for the watermarking process.
+- `options` (optional): an object containing the options for the watermarking process.
 See the [Options](#options) section for more details.

 Access the watermarked image: